People who are victims of narcissism continue to suffer from PTSD after narcissistic abuse, no matter how many years go by.

 In order to unravel this puzzle, we must get back to the root cause: those unbearable feelings.

 Working with a professional psychotherapist is recommended to smoothly work through this process of healing.
-Remember, these feelings were so intense that your body have taken a defensive stance to the feelings and now you do not feel them anymore.
+Remember, these feelings were so intense that your body has taken a defensive stance to the feelings and now you do not feel them anymore.
 But they’re still stored in your body, and that is the nature of PTSD.

 This journey starts when we become aware of what’s really going on in our body and mind.
 Instead of living in our protective mechanisms, we start to notice them.